leksialevin7700/neurolearn/README.md

 ---

-## ✨ Features
+## Features

 ### Core Learning
-- **🤖 AI-Generated Roadmaps**: Personalized learning paths created after an initial diagnostic quiz.
+- **AI-Generated Roadmaps**: Personalized learning paths created after an initial diagnostic quiz.
-- **📚 Adaptive Content Generation**: AI-powered learning modules tailored to your skill level and weak spots, powered by Google Gemini.
+- **Adaptive Content Generation**: AI-powered learning modules tailored to your skill level and weak spots, powered by Google Gemini.
-- **📝 Module Quizzes**: Assess understanding at each step of your roadmap.
+- **Module Quizzes**: Assess understanding at each step of your roadmap.
-- **💡 Spaced Repetition**: Intelligently schedules revision sessions based on memory decay curves to ensure long-term retention.
+- **Spaced Repetition**: Intelligently schedules revision sessions based on memory decay curves to ensure long-term retention.

 ### Analytics & Insights
-- **🧠 Behavioral Analysis**: Goes beyond right or wrong, analyzing confidence, decision patterns, and time management.
+- **Behavioral Analysis**: Goes beyond right or wrong, analyzing confidence, decision patterns, and time management.
-- **💸 Proficiency Scoring**: A weighted algorithm calculates your true mastery based on accuracy, confidence, and efficiency.
+- **Proficiency Scoring**: A weighted algorithm calculates your true mastery based on accuracy, confidence, and efficiency.
-- **📈 Real-time Dashboards**: Live visualization of your learning progress, engagement, and memory scores via Grafana.
+- **Real-time Dashboards**: Live visualization of your learning progress, engagement, and memory scores via Grafana.
-- **💪 Strengths & Weaknesses**: Clear identification of concepts you've mastered and those that need more attention.
+- **Strengths & Weaknesses**: Clear identification of concepts you've mastered and those that need more attention.

 ### Technical
-- ** Kafka Event Streaming**: Decoupled and scalable architecture for handling analytics events.
+- **Kafka Event Streaming**: Decoupled and scalable architecture for handling analytics events.
-- ** Decoupled Services**: Independent frontend, AI backend, and analytics services.
+- **Decoupled Services**: Independent frontend, AI backend, and analytics services.
-- ** Dockerized Infrastructure**: Easy-to-run local development environment for all necessary backing services.
+- **Dockerized Infrastructure**: Easy-to-run local development environment for all necessary backing services.

 ---

-## 🏛️ System Architecture
+##  System Architecture

 NeuroLearn operates on a distributed microservices architecture, ensuring scalability and separation of concerns.